Spain during World War II: Diplomacy

 Territories and colonies of the Spanish State in these years:

-From the very beginning of World War II, Spain favoured the Axis powers (see: Franco's foreign policy during World War II).
+From the very beginning of World War II, Francoist Spain favoured the Axis powers (see: Franco's foreign policy during World War II).
+Moreover, Spain under Franco had grandiose imperial ambitions, influenced by Falangist ideas, beginning with the reclamation of Gibraltar from Britain, followed by the annexation of French Morocco and other French African territories.
+In fact, the Franco regime implemented a program of rearmament and expansion of the Spanish military, along with maintaining an army of over half a million men and building fortifications near Gibraltar, the Pyrenees, the Balearic Islands, the Canaries, and Spanish Morocco, and a possible attack on Gibraltar and French Morocco as early as October 1939.
 Apart from ideology, Spain owed Germany $212 million for supplies of matériel during the Civil War.

-Indeed, in June 1940, after the Fall of France, General Juan Vigón met with Hitler to discuss Spanish demands for entering the war and the Spanish Ambassador in Berlin had presented a memorandum in which Franco declared he was "ready under certain conditions to enter the war on the side of Germany and Italy".
-Franco had cautiously decided to enter the war on the Axis side in June 1940, and to prepare his people for war, an anti-British and anti-French campaign was launched in the Spanish media that demanded the return of Gibraltar, French Morocco, and Cameroon.
-On 19 June 1940, Franco pressed along a message to Hitler saying he wanted to enter the war, but Hitler was annoyed at Franco's demand for the French colony of Cameroon, which had been German before World War I, and which Hitler was planning on taking back.
+In June 1940, after the Fall of France, Franco sent General Juan Vigón to meet with Hitler to discuss Spanish demands for entering the war and the Spanish Ambassador in Berlin had presented a memorandum in which Franco declared he was "ready under certain conditions to enter the war on the side of Germany and Italy".
+Franco had cautiously decided to enter the war on the Axis side in June 1940, and to prepare his people for war, an anti-British and anti-French campaign was launched in the Spanish media that demanded the return of Gibraltar and French Morocco, alongside the annexation of parts of French Cameroon and Mauritania into Spanish Sahara and Guinea.
+Additionally, Spanish forces would seize control over the French-controlled Tangier International Zone after the fall of France as the first step towards territorial expansion.

+On 19 June 1940, Franco pressed a message to Hitler saying he wanted to enter the war, but Hitler was annoyed at Franco's demand for the French colony of Cameroon, which had been German before World War I, and which Hitler was planning on taking back.

 Hitler and Franco during the Meeting at Hendaye (23 October 1940).